drcscodes/drcs.codes/docs/ai/slides/uncertainty.md

 P(Cavity  \mid  toothache) &= \alpha P(Cavity, toothache) \\
                        &= \alpha [ P(Cavity, toothache, catch) + P(Cavity, toothache, \neg catch)] \\
                        &= \alpha [<0.108, 0.16> + <0.012, 0.064>\\
-                       &= \alpha <0.12, 0.08> = <0.6, 0.4>
+                       &= \alpha <0.12, 0.08> \\
+                       &= <0.6, 0.4>
 \end{align*}
 ```

+The cool thing is that we don't even have to know $P(toothache)$ to calculate the conditional probability distribution $P(Cavity \mid toothache)$.
+To make this point clearer, imagine the penultimate line above is:

+$$
+P(Cavity  \mid  toothache) = \alpha <0.3, 0.2>
+$$

+What's $\alpha$?

+## Inference Using the Full Joint Distribution

 All of the preceding can be summarized in a general inference procedure using full joint probability distributions.
-Let $E$ be a list of evidence variables, $e$ be a list of observed values for the evidence variables, and $Y$ be the remaining unobserved variables.
+Let $E$ be a list of evidence variables, $\bm{e}$ be a list of observed values for the evidence variables, and $Y$ be the remaining unobserved variables.
 Then:

 $$
 P(X  \mid  \bm{e}) = \alpha P(X, \bm{e}) = \alpha \sum_y P(X, \bm{e}, \bm{y}) \tag{12.9}
 $$

 Great, so we're done!
-All we need is a full joint parobability distribution and we can answer any query.
+All we need is a full joint probability distribution and we can answer any query.
 Unfortunately, not practical.

 - For a domain of $n$ boolean variables, we have a table of size $O(2^n)$